 Since those early days we’ve accomplished some pretty awesome milestones!

 We’ve been able to:

-- Pay cash for our last four cars.
+- Pay cash for our last five cars.

 - Pay cash for Angie’s two completed college degrees at a time when our income was cut in half.